pytest-dev/pytest-asyncio/README.rst

 *asyncio-driven* means that tests and fixtures are executed by ``pytest-asyncio`` plugin.

-This mode requires the simpliest tests and fixtures configuration and is recommended for default usage *unless* the same project and its test suite should execute tests from different async frameworks, e.g. ``asyncio`` and ``trio``.
+This mode requires the simplest tests and fixtures configuration and is recommended for default usage *unless* the same project and its test suite should execute tests from different async frameworks, e.g. ``asyncio`` and ``trio``.
 In this case, auto-handling can break tests designed for other framework; plase use *strict*